-Top tips for renting a room on Airbnb
+Top tips for renting out a room

 How renting out your spare room can pay